Is there a place for music at the barn?

-So here are some reasons that you should play the radio around your horses:
+Yes, you should play music around your horses:

--Horses that are spooky or sensitive to noises can be desensitized to noises with the use of appropriate music.
-There are even CD’s that you can buy that mimic environments that horses may be exposed to, like traffic, barnyard sounds, horse show sounds.
-Great for training your sound sensitive guy to deal.
+- Horses that are spooky or sensitive to noises can be desensitized to noises with the use of appropriate music.
+There are even CD’s that you can buy that mimic noises that horses may be exposed to, like traffic, barnyard sounds, horse show sounds.
+Great for training your sound-sensitive guy to deal.

--It can cover annoying noises, like traffic, your neighbor’s pigs, that crazy bird that will not be quiet.
+- It can cover annoying noises, like traffic, your neighbor’s pigs, that crazy bird.

--If you are especially intuitive around your horse, you may notice that he reacts to some music.
-This is Miguel, and his very distinctive reaction to Adele.
-(Sorry Adele, I love your stuff, but Migs truly believes you can’t set fire to the rain so why sing about it.)
+- If you are especially intuitive around your horse, you may notice that he reacts to some music.
+This is Miguel below, and his very distinctive reaction to Adele.
+Sorry, Adele, I love your stuff, but Migs truly believes you can’t set fire to the rain so why sing about it.
 I have seen other horses lose their minds to, let’s say, AC/DC.
-Again, no offense, but heavy metal isn’t for everyone or every horse.)
+Again, no offense, but heavy metal isn’t for everyone or every horse.

 No Adele for Miguel!